R-W-Jones/DigitalGarden/src/site/notes/TechnicalAspects/BatteryTechnology/BatteryTechnologyBranches/Charging Infrastructure.md

 - **Ultra-Fast Charging Technologies:**
     - Advances in ultra-fast charging technologies aim to reduce charging times even further, enabling EVs to recharge in a matter of minutes rather than hours.
 Technologies such as solid-state batteries, wireless charging, and high-power charging networks are poised to revolutionise the EV charging landscape.
 - **Vehicle-to-Grid Integration:**
     - Vehicle-to-grid (V2G) integration allows electric vehicles to serve as mobile energy storage units, enabling bidirectional energy flow between vehicles and the grid.
-V2G technology offers opportunities for grid stabilization, renewable energy integration, and demand-side management, enhancing the overall efficiency and resilience of the electricity grid.
+V2G technology offers opportunities for grid stabilisation, renewable energy integration, and demand-side management, enhancing the overall efficiency and resilience of the electricity grid.

 ### Conclusion: